CarlosGascon/Data/README.md

 #### Comments

-- Files are named similarly to the Figures data. _mplot and _eplot are added to distinguish which plot is the file referring to.
+- Files are named similarly to the Figures data. mplot and eplot are added to distinguish which plot the file is referring to.
 -

 ## Systems Prioritization